Punk Not Bombs: Severed Head of State in Serbia

 In the end, we decided to bring our own backline, which was some 200m away from the venue, so we asked our friends to help us.
 In one moment, you could see groups of punx carrying drum set, amps and other stuff from the basement to the venue.
 We set up the backline and started with the gig.
 After a while, Severed Head of State appeared in the club, so then we started changing the backline.
 Again, punx gave us a hand and we unloaded our equipment and changed it with theirs.
 I remember that their backline was huge, compared to our small shitty amps.
 And we had a lot of problems moving it through the crowd.

 Finally we made it.
 They set up their backline and started.
 “Woooow!
 What the fuck!”
 That was the first impression.
 They killed it.
 It was soooo hot (the gig was in June).
 It felt like we were in Hell.
 The crowd was crazy, moshpits all the time—we thought the venue will be destroyed.
 And suddenly, some “silueta” appeared on the doors.
 Those were members of a special police group who came here to stop the show, because it was too loud and too crowded.
 We tried to talk with them but there was not way to negotiate.
 One of them said: “What?
 They bombed us, I was at war for three months because of them.
 Shut the music or else!”
 And that was the end.

 Unfortunately, the band didn’t stay for a night since they were in hurry, that’s why Žule doesn’t remember anything from Kraljevo.
 They didn’t eat anything, because the crowd eat their food, someone left the plate with the pie in the venue, so people thought it was for free.
 But despite that everyone who was at this gig (we sold 95 passes) remembers the power of Severed Head of State.

-By Vojkan Trifunović, a Serbian hardcore punk veteran who still plays in the band The Truth.
+Written by Vojkan Trifunović, a Serbian hardcore punk veteran who still plays in the band The Truth.